In a Nutshell:

 These gateways serve as a bridge between the merchants and their banks, allowing the customers to directly make payments to them, irrespective of what financial institution they are associated with.

-All these when combined can help you implement an open-loop payment system that is robust and highly efficient.
+All of these, when combined, can help you implement an open-loop payment system that is robust and highly efficient.
 You always have the option to integrate newer technologies into the system to make it more effective.

-API integration for open-loop payment technology is significantly easy for any development professional, hence it is simple to implement as well.
+API integration for open-loop payment technology is significantly easier for any development professional, hence it is simple to implement as well.

 While the open-loop approach for payment seems the ultimate solution to all the hassle, it is not easy to implement.
-Several challenges often cause an issue in the implementation of open-loop payment systems.
+Several challenges often cause issues in the implementation of open-loop payment systems.

 Let’s take a look at some of them:

-While the challenges may vary in different regions and sectors, the benefits do stay the same, hence implementing open-loop payment systems is a must for every merchant with an online/offline store.
+While the challenges may vary in different regions and sectors, the benefits do stay the same; implementing open-loop payment systems is a must for every merchant with an online/offline store.

 How Nimble AppGenie Can Help Develop Open-Loop Payment Solutions?